How to Sell Yourself on Your CV Without Going Overboard

 Don’t: Be vague or subjective

-Being vague can cause recruiters to question if you’re being truthful, or raise suspicion about what you’ve actually achieved.
+Being vague can cause recruiters to question whether you’re being truthful, or raise suspicion about what you’ve actually achieved.
 So if you have an obvious gap in your knowledge, skills or employment history, explain it.
 If you were part of a team that achieved something, state exactly what your role or involvement was.

 Equally, don’t stuff your CV with subjective words like ‘passionate’, ‘creative’ or ‘conscientious’.
 We’re not saying don’t use them at all, but do it sparingly.
 Instead, present facts so recruiters can make up their own minds.